reese-001/nireon_v4/documentation/developer_docs/features/nireon_cidos_user_guide.md

 }
 ```

-*Plots* are auto‑embedded in HTML/PDF post‑run reports.
+*Plots* are auto-embedded in HTML/PDF post-run reports.
 *LaTeX* renders with MathJax.
 *Numeric values* feed into trust or fitness scoring.